dm1ar/JSMAG/README.md

 - This project was developed as a tool for learning and practicing AI generated programming.
 And of course Morse Code!
 - Inspiration for the design and functionality was drawn from various online resources and the needs of the amateur radio community.

----

-Feel free to customize this README further to suit your specific needs and repository structure.